christopher-besch/cryptography/README.md

 The used transformation can be specified with `-t <transformations...>` or `--transform <transformations...>`.
 `plow` and `transpose` are supported.

-Fence decryption can be achieved by using a transpose transformation with half the length of the cipher as key plus, rounded up.
+Fence decryption can be achieved by using a transpose transformation with half the length of the cipher as key, rounded up.

 ### Example